2015 NFB Scholarship Program FAQ

 Am I eligible if I am an American but the college I attend is located outside the United States of America?
 What if my college is located in America but the course I will attend in the fall takes place in another country?

-To be eligible, during the fall semester following the award program in July 2014, you must be enrolled in an accredited university located in the United States or Puerto Rico.
+To be eligible, during the fall semester following the award program, you must be enrolled in an accredited university located in the United States or Puerto Rico.
 You are still eligible if you attend a program or course this college offers outside the United States.

 Am I eligible for these scholarships if I am participating in correspondence courses through an online university, or working toward a certification?